aostrun/ERC721_Article/en_EN/post.md

   }
 }
 ```
 Function revokes approvals connected to the token.
 Only owner can do such operation so we require that message sender is actually the owner of the token.
-After that we check if approval for token `_tokenId` was given to any address, if it was revoke it by writing null address to the mapping `tokenApprovals`.
+After that, we check if approval for token `_tokenId` was given to any address if it was, revoke it by writing null address to the mapping `tokenApprovals`.
 At the end emit `Approval` event with the approved address equaled to null address meaning that approval was just revoked.

 ```javascript
 function addTokenTo(address _to, uint256 _tokenId) internal {